European Traveler

 • Paris – 380 km / 4h30 (via Le Mans)

-Public Transportation to Mont St Michel
+Public Transportation to Le Mont St Michel in France

 The closest train station to Mont St Michel is at Pontorson, which is used by local (TER) trains.
 However, long-distance arrivals on high-speed TGV trains will use Rennes (or less often Dol de Bretagne) and then use the Oui bus service run by French railways for the final stretch to Mont St Michel.